nikkNizz/Drawish/README.md

 Keys: (Q = top-left)  (W = top)  (E = top-right)   (A = left)  (S = right)  (< = bottom-left)  (Z = down)  (X = bottom-right).
 [video](https://drive.google.com/file/d/1Z6KETxX53N0E_YGQgtdDkzLk7GZgHE8c/view?usp=sharing)
 In the panel that appears above the drawing area you can choose attributes.
 Do not use transparent color to draw (only fill).
-You can use a semi-transparent pen.
+You can use a semi-transparent pen by selecting the switch in the pen toolbar.
 Use white color to erase.
 You can draw with a round, square, linear, or stylus tip.
 You can draw with a random color pen.